BY-H/5G-user-predictor/README.md

 - Random Feature Selection: Randomly select ten categorical features and perform one-hot encoding for learning.
 - Selection Based on Feature Importance: Select key features based on the feature importance from random forests and decision trees for training.

+### Logistic Regression (LR)

+- Weighted Processing: Weights were set for the target variable to address the data imbalance issue.

 ## Results

 Through the above solutions, we achieved the following experimental results: